eniac/Beaver/README.md

 * In principle, **each experiment run** requires a mandatory config phase (before run) and a mandatory clear phase (after run), unless it shares the same switch configuration with another experiment:
   * Config phase: `beaver.py` will also print the switch commands that must be manually copied to the CloudLab switch console.
 It will also complain `The number of booked nodes is not enough,please reduce the scale.` if the effective number of xl170 nodes (due to faulty links) is less than required for the experiment.
   * Run phase: `beaver.py` will run the experiment automatically and collect the results.
-  * Clear phase: `beaver.py` will also print the switch commands that must be manually copied to the CloudLab switch console to reset the switch state.
+  * Clear phase: `beaver.py` will also print the switch commands that must be manually copied to the CloudLab switch console to reset the switch state and clear up folders on the remote machines.

 **IMPORTANT: notes to copy the auto-generated commands to the switch console**